 by Megan Avila, New Energy Works

-In the late 1990s, Pioneer Millworks, sister company to New Energy Works, reclaimed massive 37″ x 42″ x 48′ Douglas fir timbers from one of the Welland Canal locks in Ontario, Canada.
-Serving as a canal lock for nearly 60 years, the original trees culled for the timbers had already lived for 400+ years when they were harvested.
+It’s the story of some massive 48-foot long (37″ x 42″ x 48′) Douglas fir timbers from one of the Welland Canal locks in Ontario, Canada.
+Serving as a canal lock for nearly 60 years, the original trees culled for the timbers had been growing in that region for 400+ years when they were harvested.

 History of the canal’s timbers